 If you're looking for a device just for art, then take a look at our guide to the best lightboxes for tracing.
 All the Cricut Brightpad alternatives below can be used with the best Cricut machines as well as the best Cricut alternatives; we have detailed reviews of the leading cutting machines if you're new to these gadgets, including the Cricut Maker 3, Cricut Joy and a guide to the best Silhouette machines.

-The best Cricut Brightpad alternatives to buy now
+The best Cricut Brightpad alternatives now

 The Daylight Company Wafer 2 lightbox is comparable to Cricut's Brightpad in many ways, with a similar screen size and simple design aesthetic.
 Though at A3 this lightbox is slightly larger.